We decided to kick off the run-in to Christmas by visiting the free (yes, free!) Santa’s Post Office, in Sheffield City Centre (Chapel Walk).

 For non Sheffield locals, Chapel Walk is about a 5-10 minute walk from the train station right in the city centre, very close to the Crucible and Lyceum theatres.
-As you can see the outside of the Post Office is beautifully decorated and not easy to miss!!
+As you can see the outside of Santa’s Post Office is beautifully decorated and not easy to miss!!

 Spoiler alert: Then an adult goes to the magical elf and gets a letter from Santa to give to their child at an appropriate time.
 You might want the elves or another adult to keep your child occupied whilst you get the letter!!